enclave-networks/docs/docs/getting-started/installation.md

         2. Replace `XXXXX-XXXXX-XXXXX-XXXXX-XXXXX` with your `Default Enrolment Key`

-        3. Bring the container online using `docker-compose up -d`
+        3. Bring the container up using `docker-compose up -d`

         4. Verify Enclave is running insider the container with `docker exec fabric enclave status`